How To Make a Truck Inspection Checklist? A Comprehensive Guide

 Level I: North American Standard Inspection

 This level involves the inspector checking both the vehicle and the driver.
-The checklist will include items that include the following:
+The checklist will feature the following items:

 • Driver’s license